Can I vote in a UK Parliamentary election?

 The Electoral Commission is the independent elections watchdog.
 Further information on eligibility to vote, and who cannot vote, in a UK general election is given on their website.

-How do I find out who the candidates are in my constituency?
+How do I find out who the candidates are in an election in my constituency?

 Your local Electoral Registration Office will display the names of all the candidates on town hall and local council notice boards in your area about a week before polling day.
 Information is also normally available in local newspapers.
 Candidates may send information about themselves to you and there may be public meetings where you have the opportunity to hear all the candidates speak.